SJTU-IPADS/ugache/README.md

 ```

 ## Hardware Requirements
+UGache aims to speed up embedding access in multi-GPU platform with NVLink support.

-UGache natively supports, and is evaluated on these 3 platforms:
+In this artifact, UGache only natively supports, and is evaluated on these 3 platforms:
 - Server A with hard-wired NVLink
   - CPU: 2 x Intel Xeon Gold 6138 CPUs (20 cores each)
   - GPU: 4 x NVIDIA V100 (16GB) GPUs with symmetric fully-connected NVLink topology